tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/最佳实践/生产消费最佳实践_intl_en.md

 ### Recommendations for topic use

-- Configuration requirements: 3 replicas and in-sync replication are recommended.
+- Configuration requirements: It is recommended to use 3 replicas and in-sync replication.
 The minimum number of in-sync replicas should be 2, and the number of in-sync replicas cannot be equal to the number of topic replicas; otherwise, the failure of 1 replica will lead to the inability to produce messages.
-- Creation method: you can choose whether to enable **Auto-Create Topic** in CKafka.
-After it is enabled, a topic with 3 partitions and 3 replicas will be automatically created when a topic that has not been created is produced or consumed in.
+- Creation method: You can choose whether to enable **Auto-Create Topic** in CKafka.
+After it is enabled, a topic with 3 partitions and 2 replicas will be automatically created when a topic that has not been created is produced or consumed in.
-- The recommended maximum number of partitions for a topic is 100.
-- A topic can have 3 replicas (due to the limits on the current version, this value cannot be changed).

 ### Retry upon failure